 • …or go to OceanPark

-HKD $385 for adults – Disneyland is best explored if you just want some ‘calm fun’; hence, if you want crazier rides, I suggest going to OceanPark instead! …And of course, they have varied attractions that lets you take a closer look into marine life.
+Starts from HKD $370~ or Php 2,500 for adults – Disneyland is best explored if you just want some ‘calm fun’; hence, if you want crazier rides, I suggest going to OceanPark instead! …And of course, they have varied attractions that let you take a closer look into marine life.
+(To purchase tickets, you can buy online here which is set a cheaper price).

 (Transportation: Ride the Citybus’s Ocean Park Express bus service Route 629 located just outside the Star Ferry Terminal on Hong Kong Island side or from Admiralty West Bus Terminal outside Admiralty MTR station)